chikadevops/D.io-Tutorials/IAM/README.md

 - Use descriptive names: Choose clear and descriptive names for IAM groups to facilitate understanding and management.
 - Enforce strong password policies: Encourage users to create strong passwords and implement expiration and complexity requirements.

-Note- (difference between users and roles) In AWS, users are like individual people with their own set of keys to access resources.
+**Note -** (difference between users and roles) In AWS, users are like individual people with their own set of keys to access resources.
 These keys are permanent and tied to specific individuals.
 It's similar to having your own key to the front door of your house -it's always vours.

 On the other hand, roles in AWS are more like special keys that can be used by different people or even programs.
 These keys provide temporary access and can be used by different users as needed.
 Roles are like master keys that can be used by anyone who needs access to certain things temporarily.
 So, while users are tied to specific individuals, roles are more flexible and can be shared among different users for specific tasks.